 I stated to Macy, "Janice’s behavior problems may have stemmed from the exposure to alcohol, but her symptoms are much less severe than other clients I have treated.
 Her behavioral problems can be relatively easily treated with love and support.
 By providing a structured environment at home, adjusting to the structured life at school will become easier for Janice."
 We will discuss creating this structured environment in later tracks.

 Think of your Janice.
 What characteristics of prenatal exposure to alcohol does he or she exhibit?

 On this track, we discussed three different modes of diagnosis of clients with fetal alcohol syndrome.
 These different diagnostic modes included: physical and behavioral characteristics; emotional characteristics; and less severe characteristics.

-On the next track, we will examine four secondary disabilities frequently found in FAS clients.
+On the next track, we will examine four secondary disabilities frequently found in FASD clients.
 These four secondary disabilities include: mental health; frequent troubles with authoritative institutions; alcohol abuse; and inappropriate sexual behavior.

 Others who bought this Addictions/Substance Abuse Course